huntsman95/PSRunspacedDelegate/README.md

 # PSRunspacedDelegate

+## ChangeLog
+* v0.02 - Refactored C# code into a native PowerShell class using Linq Expressions to avoid reliance on `Add-Type`
+* v0.01 - Initial release

 PowerShell module for creating delegates that can access the current PowerShell runspace.

 Such delegates can be used for asynchronous programming, and enable PowerShell code to run in a separate thread.